markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 ### Unexpected Challenges

-**Testing crypto.subtle**: In our test environment, mocking the absence of crypto.subtle proved impossible.
+**Testing crypto.subtle**: In my test environment, mocking the absence of crypto.subtle proved impossible.
 The browsers Playwright uses are too modern!

-**Fragment timing**: We discovered that checking `window.location.hash` immediately after navigation might miss the fragment.
+**Fragment timing**: I discovered that checking `window.location.hash` immediately after navigation might miss the fragment.
 A small delay or event listener solves this.

 **Error messages**: Crypto errors are often opaque.
-We had to add careful error handling to provide meaningful feedback when things go wrong.
+I had to add careful error handling to provide meaningful feedback when things go wrong.

-### What We'd Do Differently
+### What I'd Do Differently

 **TypeScript**: The library would benefit from type definitions, especially for the crypto operations.

-**Streaming encryption**: For larger secrets, we could implement streaming encryption to handle data that doesn't fit comfortably in a URL.
+**Streaming encryption**: For larger secrets, I could implement streaming encryption to handle data that doesn't fit comfortably in a URL.

 **WebAuthn integration**: The library could be extended to work with WebAuthn for passwordless authentication flows.